 Faculty communicate with students in a variety of ways.
 Class Progress Reports (CPRs) are a specific type of email communication that faculty use to give students feedback about their class performance.
-These communications give a real-time update of class progress and can help you understand what you need to do to stay on track or get back on track.
+These communications give an update of class progress and can help you understand what you need to do to stay on track or get back on track.

 Receiving a CPR

 - Absences and/or tardiness (arriving late to class)

 - Missing assignments or exams

 - Class participation concerns

 Students should check their SAIC email regularly to make sure they receive all communications from their faculty, including CPRs.
 If you receive a CPR from your faculty, you should connect with them as soon as possible to resolve any issues or concerns outlined in the CPR.